Africa Digital Media Institute

 How much does it cost for Tanzanian students?

-Fees are the same for all students — KES 85,000 to KES 100,000 per semester for diplomas (approximately TZS 1.7M to TZS 2.0M).
+Unlike universities that charge international fees, ADMI charges the same tuition for all students regardless of nationality.
+Fees are KES 68,000 to KES 100,000 per semester for diplomas (approximately TZS 1.4M to TZS 2.0M).
 Flexible payment plans allow you to pay in 3 instalments per semester.
 All fees are paid in KES.

 Is accommodation provided?